 Thinking about taking a train in France but not sure where to start?
 We’re here to help.
 The aim of this guide is to give anyone considering rail travel in France a strong understanding of how the rail system works and just how easy it is to travel by train.

 Whether you’re visiting France for a family holiday, a business trip, a backpacking adventure or studying in Paris for a semester, we’ve got you covered.
 From the train companies that operate in France, the types of trains and how to buy cheap ticket tickets, keep reading to discover our guide to trains in France.

 If you're planning on travelling in December 2019, strikes planned by SNCF workers' unions will be severely affecting services.
 Check out our SNCF Strikes page for information on how to navigate the strikes.

 It's easy to travel by train in France.
-Thanks to SNCF, France's national state-owned railway company, you can, for example, eat a croissant in Paris at 10 am and drink a glass of wine in Bordeaux around 12 pm.
+Thanks to SNCF, France's national state-owned railway company, you can, for example, eat a croissant in Paris at 10:00 and drink a glass of wine in Bordeaux by midday.
 Sounds like heaven?
 Well, if you're planning a trip to France and want to see as many cities as possible, the train is definitely your best friend.

 SNCF operates the 4 main rail services in France: